AdguardTeam/AdGuardDNSClient/doc/configuration.md

     ```

  *  <a href="#dns-fallback-timeout" id="dns-fallback-timeout" name="dns-fallback-timeout">`timeout`</a>:
-    The timeout for fallback DNS requests.
+    The timeout for fallback DNS requests as a human-readable duration.

     **Example:** `2s`.